Kolkata Businessman Arrested In Money Laundering Investigation

 The federal probe agency had conducted the first round of searches in this case on April 1.

-The ED had then seized cash of Rs 1.47 crore, apart from gold jewellery and silver valued at Rs 67.64 lakh and a country-made revolver from some premises that were searched.
+Subsequently, the ED seized cash worth Rs 1.47 crore, besides gold jewellery and silver valued at Rs 67.64 lakh and a country-made revolver from the premises that were searched.

 The probe stems from a Kolkata Police FIR against Podder for his alleged involvement in rioting, attempt to murder, criminal conspiracy and Arms Act violations.